 How common is prostate cancer?

-- African descent – men of African descent have a higher risk than men of European or Asian descent.
+- race – people of African American descent have a higher risk.

 - blood in the urine or semen

 - a slow flow of urine

 - needing to get up at night to pass urine